opendatahub-io/distributed-workloads/README.md

 Distributed Workloads is a simple, user-friendly abstraction for scaling, queuing and resource management of distributed AI/ML and Python workloads.
-It consists of three components:
+It consists of the following components:

-* [CodeFlare SDK](https://github.com/project-codeflare/codeflare-sdk) to define and control remote distributed compute jobs and infrastructure with any Python based environment
+* [CodeFlare Operator](https://github.com/project-codeflare/codeflare-operator) to manage the control-plane components:
   * [Multi-Cluster Application Dispatcher (MCAD)](https://github.com/project-codeflare/multi-cluster-app-dispatcher) for management of batch jobs
   * [Instascale](https://github.com/project-codeflare/instascale) for on-demand scaling of a Kubernetes cluster

+* [CodeFlare SDK](https://github.com/project-codeflare/codeflare-sdk) to define and control remote distributed compute jobs and infrastructure with any Python based environment

 * [KubeRay](https://github.com/ray-project/kuberay) for management of remote Ray clusters on Kubernetes for running distributed compute workloads